simon-ritchie/apysc/docs_src/source/graphics_begin_fill.md

 **[Returns]**

 - `fill_color`: String
-  - Current fill color (hexadecimal string, e.g., '#00aaff').
+  - Current fill color (hexadecimal string color, e.g., '#00aaff').
 If not be set, this interface returns a blank string.

 <hr>